Types of Degrees Plant Sciences Majors Are Getting

 Online Plant Sciences Programs

-In 2018-2019, 133 schools offered a plant sciences program of some type.
+In the 2018-2019 academic year, 133 schools offered some type of plant sciences program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|